bootcoder/tipsNtricks/README.md

 ## Config Stuff

 ### BASH TIPS
-  Your milage may vary depending on how you have your BASH configured.
+  Your mileage may vary depending on how you have your BASH configured.

-  - control + r == reverse search
+  - If you want to find and execute a command that you know you've executed before, try using Ctrl + R and start typing any part of the command.
+You'll get filtered results that let you narrow them down to the command you're looking for.

-  - history
+  - history then !(int) to fire that command
   - man + / for search
   - fn + leftArrow || fn + rightArrow key for front or end of line

 ### BASH Aliases
+These are the aliases that I use.
 ```bash
 alias e=subl
 alias be="bundle exec"